riccardobertolini/betterme/README.md

 ## Contribution
-This project was designed as assignment, and it's my first python project.
 Any suggestions and pull requests are welcome.